garden-io/garden/docs/guides/code-synchronization-dev-mode.md

 Garden's dev mode supports several sync modes, each of which maps onto a Mutagen sync mode.

-In brief: It's generally easiest to get started with the `one-way` or `two-way` sync modes, and then graduate to a more fine-grained setup based on `one-way-replicated` and/or `one-way-replicated-reverse` once you're ready to specify exactly which paths to sync and which files/directories to ignore from the sync.
+In brief: It's generally easiest to get started with the `one-way` or `two-way` sync modes, and then graduate to a more fine-grained setup based on `one-way-replica` and/or `one-way-replica-reverse` once you're ready to specify exactly which paths to sync and which files/directories to ignore from the sync.

 ### `one-way` (shorthand for `one-way-safe`)
 * Syncs a local `source` path to a remote `target` path.
 * When there are conflicts, does not replace/delete files in the remote `target` path.
 * Simple to use, especially when there are files/directories inside the remote `target` that you don't want to override with the contents of the local `source`.
-* On the other hand, if your setup / usage pattern is such that conflicts do sometimes arise for the `source`/`target` pair in question, you may want to use `one-way-replicated` instead.
+* On the other hand, if your setup / usage pattern is such that conflicts do sometimes arise for the `source`/`target` pair in question, you may want to use `one-way-replica` instead.

-### `one-way-replicated`
+### `one-way-replica`
   * Syncs a local `source` path to a remote `target` path, such that `target` is always an exact mirror of `source` (with the exception of excluded paths).
   * When using this mode, there can be no conflicts—the contents of `source` always override the contents of `target`.
   * Since conflicts are impossible here, this mode tends to be a better / more reliable choice long-term than `one-way`/`one-way-safe`.
 However, you may need to configure more fine-grained/specific `source`/`target` pairs and their excludes such that you don't have problems with paths in the remote `target` being overwritten/deleted when they change in the local `source`.